polymonster/pmbuild/readme.md

 # Special Variables

-pmbuild also provides some special `%{variables}` evaluated with percentage sign these are evaulated at runtime and some of them are configurable by the user and stored in `config.user.jsn` which you wil prompted for when they are required if they cannot be auto located.
+pmbuild also provides some special `%{variables}` evaluated with percentage sign these are evaulated at runtime and some of them are configurable by the user and stored in `config.user.jsn` pmbuild has some default user variables which you will auto located and configured or you may be prompted to input a value.

 ```
 %{vs_latest} = locates the latest installation of visual studio ie (vs2019)